-Social listening consists of two parts — monitoring and analysing.
+Social listening consists of two parts — monitoring and analyzing.

-First, you need to monitor what is being said about the topic you’re interested in.
+First, you need to monitor what users say about the topic you’re interested in.
 The easiest way to do that is to set up a brand monitoring project.
 Once you create a project, the tool will collect all publicly available mentions containing your keyword.

 Once the social monitoring process is over, social listening starts.

 Social listening takes the process one step further.
-Social listening analyses gathered brand mentions, so you’re able to draw the most actionable conclusions that will help you achieve your business goals.
+It analyses gathered brand mentions, so you’re able to draw the most actionable conclusions that will help you achieve your business goals.

 Social listening ads some valuable data to social monitoring, for example: